Holiday Destinations in India

 Travel to Khajuraho

 The Banisagar Lake is close by.
-It is only 11 kms. from Khajuraho.
+It is only 11 kilometers. from Khajuraho.
 It acts as a picnic spot for the numerous tourists who come here for merriment, boating and angling.
 It is a dam on Khudar river and has a water spread of 7.7 sq. km.
-Watch the Ranguan Lake in your travel to Khajuraho.
-The Ranguan lake is 25 kms. from Khajuraho.
+Watch the in your travel to Khajuraho.
+The is 25 kilometers. from Khajuraho.
 It is another ideal picnic spot which is suitable both for boating and angling.

 Moreover, do not miss the beauty of the dams and falls in the city when you travel to Khajuraho.
 The Gangau Dam is only 34 km from Khajuraho.
 It is a natural dam at the confluence of the Ken and Simri rivers.
 It is wonderful and ideal for nature lovers, anglers and the adventure minded.
 The dam is surrounded by the Panna National Park & Gangau Sanctuary.